UNCP School of Business: Thomas Family Center for Entrepreneurship

 The Entrepreneurship Center is funded with a gift from Pembroke native and Los Angeles commercial real-estate developer Jim Thomas and his family's foundation.
 Thomas was born in Pembroke, North Carolina and grew up in Cleveland, Ohio.
 He maintains close ties to his home community.
 Located off-campus in COMtech near the UNCP Regional Center for Economic, Community, and Professional Development, the Thomas Center is designed to assist small businesses in the region.
 It applies the talents of UNCP's faculty to the business community and serves as a training ground for students.
 The center also has student interns from different majors.

 Publications

 UNCP School of Business is a partner in the scholarly journal, the International Journal of Sustainable Strategic Management (IJSSM) published by Inderscience.

 Office of Economic and Business Research

 The Office of Economic and Business Research (EBR) is intended to provide data to assist in regional economic progress.
 The target audience includes local area businesses and new firms that are relocating to the region.
-Publication include "The Economic and Social Impacts of The University" demonstrating the positive economic and social impact of UNCP for the region and state.
+Publication include "The Economic and Social Impacts of The University" demonstrating the positive economic and social impact of UNCP on the region and state.